 This is the foundational category of cloud computing services.
 With IaaS, you rent IT infrastructure—servers and virtual machines (VMs), storage, networks, and operating systems—on a pay-as-you-go basis from a cloud provider such as Microsoft Azure.

 Yes, and no!
 Azure Virtual Machines is the Azure infrastructure as a service (IaaS) used to deploy persistent VMs with nearly any VM server workload that you want.
 They are image service instances that provide on-demand and scalable computing resources with usage-based pricing.

-So, Azure Virtual Machines is the service that provides VMs optimized for general purpose or storage, memory, compute, and graphics-intensive workloads and are offered in a variety of types and sizes to meet your needs and keep your budget in check.
+So, Azure Virtual Machines is the service that provides VMs optimised for general purpose or storage, memory, compute and graphics-intensive workloads, and are offered in a variety of types and sizes to meet your needs and keep your budget in check.

 Spot VMs are part of services offered by a cloud provider, such as Microsoft Azure, that provides scalable compute capacity at deep discounts.

 Spot VMs are ideal for workloads that can be interrupted, such as: